Kirsty Duncan: Federal politics

 In February 2008, Roy Cullen announced that he would not be running in the next federal election and Duncan was appointed as the next Liberal candidate.
 She was elected in the 2008 general election and re-elected in the 2011, 2015, 2019 and 2021 general elections.

 On November 4, 2015, Prime Minister Justin Trudeau appointed her to the Cabinet as minister of science.
 Duncan was tasked with establishing the new position of chief science officer that would serve as a replacement to the national science adviser role eliminated by Stephen Harper in 2008.
 As well Duncan became minister for sports and persons with disabilities after Kent Hehr resigned from Cabinet following sexual misconduct allegations.

-As minister of science and sport, Duncan has made ending abuse and harassment in sport her priority since taking over the portfolio in January 2018.
+As minister of science and sport, Duncan made ending abuse and harassment in sport her priority since taking over the portfolio in January 2018.
 In February 2019, Duncan convened provincial and territorial sports ministers to sign a joint declaration on combating misconduct such as abuse, harassment, and discrimination.
 The 2019 federal budget promised $30 million over the next five years to achieve those goals.

 Duncan wanted to institute a series of initiatives, including establishing new policy for national sports organizations, funding the Sport Dispute Resolution Centre of Canada to create an investigation unit, and setting up a toll-free confidential tipline for athletes and witnesses to call if they experience abuse.
 Duncan's action items included creating a code of conduct with sanctions and finding a way to prevent coaches or officials from freely moving to another province or club after allegations of abuse.
 Currently this action item is a work in progress.